SpiffInc/polyn/polyn_cli/README.md

 ## Usage

-### Create New Events Codebase
+### Create New Schemas Codebase

-Run `polyn init` inside a directory to create a new `events` respository for managing your event schemas and NATS server configuration
+Run `polyn init` inside a directory to create a new `schemas` respository for managing your message schemas and NATS server configuration

 ### Stream Generator